WDI-SEA/M1L5.1-functions-wbp/readme.md

 ### Step 1:

-- Fork and clone this repository.
+- Fork and clone [this](https://git.generalassemb.ly/SEI-Standard-Curriculum/M1L5.1-functions-wbp) repository.
+(Make sure you are logged in to your GitHub Enterprise account)

 ### Step 2: